jyjunmcl/Depth-Map-Decomposition/README.md

 1. For evaluation on NYUv2, download and follow the instructions in the "Prepare NYU Depth V2 test set" section from (https://github.com/cleinc/bts).

 2. Move ``nyu_depth_v2`` folder to ```root/``` and download our [model parameters](https://drive.google.com/drive/folders/1zsgT_5AO89WxzlFI53gwjomisb_Gkcox?usp=sharing) to ```root/```.
+Models with 'HRWSI' mean that the model is trained with both NYUv2 and [HR-WSI](https://github.com/KexianHust/Structure-Guided-Ranking-Loss) datasets.

 3. Run with
 ```